Schienen-Straßen-Omnibus: Remaining vehicle

 An operational vehicle with two-track wagons is owned by the Bochum Railway Museum Foundation and displayed in its Railway Museum.
 However, the approval of the Federal Railway Authority limits its use today: tunnel passages and oncoming traffic on multi-track routes are not permitted.
 The interaction between road and rail is sometimes presented in larger venues.

 Other

 When computer-readable vehicle numbers were introduced on 1 January 1968, the series number 790 was still assigned for the railroad bus, but all vehicles had already been retired by the cut-off date.

 Vehicles similar to the railroad bus

 France

-In the early 1940s, engineer Talon developed a system in which a normal street bus ran on rails and was able to pull a light Decauville railcar sidecar.
+In the early 1940s, the engineer Talon developed a system in which a normal street bus ran on rails and was able to pull a light Decauville railcar sidecar.
 The bus drove over a special ramp to two-track wagons, after which the front wheels no longer touched the rails, but the inside of the rear double wheels remained in contact with the track.
-At least one of these vehicles powered by wood gas was used in Summer 1943 on the 54 km long railway line from Carcassonne to Quillan.
+At least one of these vehicles powered by wood gas was used in the summer of 1943 on the 54 km long railway line from Carcassonne to Quillan.